Post

 Threat Hunter and IoC Detection

-The two headline security features: Veeam Threat Hunter scans backup content for malware using machine learning and heuristic analysis, faster than traditional AV, with signatures updated multiple times daily.
-Indicators of Compromise detection flags the sudden appearance of known hacker tools in your protected machines’ file systems.
+The two big security additions: Threat Hunter scans backup content for malware using ML and heuristic analysis, with signatures updated multiple times daily.
+Indicators of Compromise detection watches for known attacker tools showing up in your protected machines’ file systems.

 This post is licensed under CC BY 4.0 by the author.